Description

 Tried: Send the OTP as a form-encoded body instead of JSON using curl -d 'otp=9673' without a Content-Type header.

-The server expects a JSON body based on how the decompiled NetworkActivity constructs its request.
-Sending form-encoded data causes the server to return a 400 or an error about missing fields because it parses the body as JSON and finds no 'otp' key.
-You need -H 'Content-Type: application/json' and a JSON-formatted body.
+The decompiled NetworkActivity builds a JSON request, so that is what the server expects.
+Send form-encoded data instead and the server returns a 400 or complains about missing fields, because it parses the body as JSON and finds no 'otp' key.
+Use -H 'Content-Type: application/json' with a JSON body.

 Tried: POST to /login or /authenticate instead of /verify-otp with the OTP value.